robomq/robomq.io/docs/request-reply.md

 **Node.js client AMQP library**

-The Node.js library we use for this example can be found at <https://github.com/squaremo/amqp.node>.
+The Node.js library we use for this example can be found at <a href="https://github.com/squaremo/amqp.node" target="_blank">https://github.com/squaremo/amqp.node</a>.

 You can install the library through `sudo npm install amqplib`.